 3) Software Composition Analysis (SCA)

-DAST tests all the HTML and HTTP access points and emulates random user behaviours and actions to find out any underlying software vulnerabilities in the apps.
+DAST tests all the HTML and HTTP access points and emulates random user behaviors and actions to find out any underlying software vulnerabilities in the apps.

 Also, there is a catch - DAST is as good as your security expert!

-You have to heavily rely on your security experts while implementing the DAST tools and they might have to write tests or fine-tune the tool.
+You have to heavily rely on your security experts while implementing the DAST testing and they might have to write tests or fine-tune the tool.
+Read a complete guide on Dynamic Application Security Testing.

 So, does it mean that without having a reliable security analyst, you cannot leverage DAST to its maximum possible capability?